kyteg/SHEMS_PFA/README.md

 vehicle leave return times          - plots times whereby vehicle leaves or returns home.
 Precise to the minute (bins may be more useful as ppl are more likely to report a clean leave/return time, eg 1pm rather than 1:02 pm)

-vehicle leave return times in bins  -plots times whereby vehicle leaves or returns home.
-Precise to the hour.
+vehicle leave return times in hours - plots times whereby vehicle leaves or returns home.
+To the hour.